johncarsten/johncarsten.github.io/_posts/2022-12-28-Starting-Data.md

 My thoughts on this matter expanded with a paper I completed in the second semester which focused on sport analytics and data analysis.
 This experience really reinspired my interest in being part of professional sport.

-Naturally, I took to scouring youtube and I came across Ken Jee, a data scientist who has a big interest in sport analytics https://www.youtube.com/@KenJee_ds.
-Ken has this amazing idea of doing "66 days of data" to get starting into programming and data science.
+Naturally, I took to scouring youtube and I came across [Ken Jee](https://www.youtube.com/@KenJee_ds), a data scientist who has a big interest in sport analytics .
+Ken has this amazing idea of doing "66 days of data" to get started with programming and data science.
 Thus, I decided to take the plunge, and my first project is to convert the code below into a 1RM (one repetition max) calculator.
 I will then expand to automatically create programs based off these calculations.

-The sample of code which I retrieved from the "data professor" - https://www.youtube.com/watch?v=n6I58WJiKGU&ab_channel=DataProfessor
+The sample of code which I retrieved from the [Data Professor](https://www.youtube.com/watch?v=n6I58WJiKGU&ab_channel=DataProfessor)

 {% highlight python %}
 import pywebio